Degree assessment for HCPC registration

 Arranging to take top-up modules

 You will need to contact IBMS accredited universities directly to arrange to take any recommended top-up modules.
+Visit our Careers website for the list of accredited universities and their top-up modules.

 Please contact course tutors by email including a copy of your degree assessment outcome letter to see if their university offers top-up modules in the subjects required by your degree assessment.